neoncortex/joker/README.md

 * It uses the POSIX regular expressions in Extended mode.

-Limitations:
+* The order of evaluation is: regex, url, domains, filenames, paths, extensions.
+It means that if you have a url and a regex that both matches the input given, the regex will be executed, and so on.

+Requirements and limitations:
 * When passing a url as input, it needs to end in / for the domain matching.
-* %line can't be used as part of commands since it's used by the program as a placeholder for the line number passed as :num.
+* %line and %arg can't be used as part of commands since they are used as placeholders for line number and input.
-* It needs a whitespece after %line.
 * When passing a file path as input, it needs to end in /.
 * The shell needs to have LANG set.

+* Configuration file:
 See joker.example.

 * It does not have any dependencies.